jeremyhilado/seir-224-project-2/readme.md

 - You must use React Router to handle multiple views.
 - You must communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources (using either `fetch` or `axios`).
+- Your frontend must be responsive and work on mobile phones, tablets, and desktops
+- You must have at least one test for each of your components

 Review the [Rubric](./evaluation.md) for the specifics of how your project will be graded.